jdelvil4/jdelvil4.github.io/README.md

 ---

 ## Selected Book: Neural Networks and Deep Learning
 This book explores the fascinating world of neural networks, modeled after how the human brain processes information.
-I found this particular book interesting as it bridges computer science and psychology; I have a background in both.
-Neural networks are also poised to expand far beyond STEM, being integrated into many other sectors in the coming years.
+I found this particular book interesting as I have a background in both psychology and computer science, and neural networks merge the two.
+Neural networks are also poised to expand far beyond just STEM-adjacent fields, being integrated into many other sectors in the coming years.

  [Book](http://neuralnetworksanddeeplearning.com/)